sheenamt/msings/README.rst

 >>> source /path/to/your/msings-virtual-environment/bin/activate

 2. OPTIONAL - Edit the run_msings.sh to point to the absolute path of the reference genome used for alignment.
-If you choose to not edit the script, you will be required to point to this file to execute the script
+If you choose to not edit the script, you will be required to specify the reference genome file at the command line in order to execute the script

 >>> REF_GENOME=/path/to/REF_GENOME;